 A Held Posture has so many visual elements to it: puppetry, film, choreographed movement that makes it feel almost like a dance.
 What playwrights / visual artists did you draw from during the development period of this piece?

-I did residency at The Watermill Center in 2014.
-The artistic director Robert Wilson, his vocabulary of theatre and his careful attention to each given object I feel I was influenced very much.
-Also during that time I started working with rocks.
-Through the concept of emotional core which I came across at playwriting class I was able to investigate deeper.
+I participated in the residency at The Watermill Center in 2014.
+I was able to observe the artistic director Robert Wilson’s theatrical vocabulary.
+I was greatly influenced by vocabulary of theatre and his careful attention to each given object I feel I was influenced very much.
+Also, during that time I started working with rocks.
+Through the concept of emotional core, which I came across in playwriting class, I was able to investigate more deeply.

 What advice would you give to an aspiring performer / artist / maker?

 I want to say that focusing on the grammar of each medium/form can be very informative (maybe it is too obvious).

 No, I understand that.
 Really understanding the form you’re working in, so you can break out of that form with intention